 Change is good (and also maybe required).

-Earlier this year CMS tried to finalize the Interoperability and Prior Authorization rule to streamline the PA process.
+Early in 2021 CMS tried to finalize the Interoperability and Prior Authorization rule to streamline the PA process.
 The rule requires electronic processing through a prior authorization support application programming interface (PAS API), reduces the required timelines for payer decisions, and asks for more transparency to patients throughout the process.

 While everyone agrees PA needs to be better, not everyone was immediately pumped about the rule or its prescribed deadlines.
 The future of the rule (as written) is currently on shaky ground.
 That said, with significant benefits on the table, there is no reason to delay working toward the spirit of the rule and adopting technologies that will allow fully electronic PA processing.